Choral: Object-Oriented Choreographic Programming: Evaluation

-Thanks to the fact that Choral is based on mainstream abstractions, we can use the implementation of a sequential algorithm in Java as a starting point to obtain a concurrent variation of the algorithm (in Choral).
-As an example, consider the algorithm for fast multiplication by \citet{KO62}.
-An implementation of the algorithm in Java is displayed on the left side of \cref{fig:karatsuba}.
-Starting from the Java implementation, we can obtain a distributed implementation of the same algorithm in Choral by adding: \begin{itemize} \item Information on where the data is located. \item Data transmissions for moving the data and implementing knowledge of choice. \end{itemize} The resulting Choral program is displayed on the right side of \cref{fig:karatsuba}, where the additions are highlighted in yellow.
+Consider the algorithm for fast multiplication by \citet{KO62}.
+We report an implementation of that algorithm in Java on the left side of \cref{fig:karatsuba}.
+Starting from the Java implementation, we can obtain a distributed implementation of the same algorithm in Choral by adding: \begin{itemize} \item Information on where the data is located. \item Data transmissions for moving the data and implementing knowledge of choice. \end{itemize} We report the resulting Choral program on the right side of \cref{fig:karatsuba}, highlighting the additions from the original Java code in yellow.

 The Choral program has three roles (\code{#A#}, \code{#B#}, and \code{#C#}), which distribute among themselves the three sub-calculations of the algorithm.
 In the parameters and return type, we added information on data locality (e.g., \code{Long@#A# n1}) and the necessary channels (e.g., \code{ch_AB}) for moving data in the implementation of the method.
 Given the original Java code, the type checker of the Choral compiler would assist the programmer by pointing out that data locality information must be added.
 Likewise, in the implementation of the method, we added information on data locality for constant values and variables (e.g., \code{Double@#A# m}).
 Additionally, we added the necessary data transmissions: selections to implement knowledge of choice for the conditional, and communications of values whenever they should move from a role to another.
 Again, the Choral compiler aids the programmer by asking for all this information.